LovesTha/LovesTha.github.io/_posts/2015-09-28-pining-for-the-fjords.markdown

 ![Sunny Day](/img/sunnyDay.jpg)

 I'm finding it hard to resist going for a ride.
-Coupled with buying new riding shoes on Saturday and mounting my new rack it is getting realy hard.
+Coupled with buying new riding shoes on Saturday and mounting my new rack it is getting really hard.

 I'm not going to last 2 weeks.
 More like I'm going to skip 2 days of commuting.
 Including last Friday and today that means I'm free to commute on Wednesday.